Electric vehicle battery technology – where are we now?

 Here’s a quick look at where we currently are with electric vehicle battery technology – and where we ideally need to be.

-Currently, the leading battery type in electric vehicles is lithium-ion.
+Currently, the leading electric vehicle battery technology is lithium-ion.
 Early EVs ran on lead-acid batteries due to their high availability and low cost, but as they require frequent maintenance and have a short lifecycle, they are not sustainable as an option if EVs are going to tackle the mass market.
 In addition, in order to make a lead-acid battery-powered EV comparable with the range and performance of an ICE vehicle, the battery would have to take up 25-50% of the vehicle.

 Lithium-ion batteries were originally developed for use in consumer electronics such as laptops.
 They combine high energy density with a relatively long life cycle, and are relatively low profile compared to the alternatives.
 There have been previous challenges with li-ion batteries surrounding their response to high temperatures, and the risk of thermal runaway – but more recently, EV battery manufacturers have been working with variations on li-ion such as phosphates, titanates and spinels, that sacrifice specific power (Wh/kg) and specific energy (W/kg) in favour of providing more sustainable features – fire resistance, ecological efficiency, rapid charging and longer lifespans.